RobotLeopard86/CacaoEngine/engine/README.md

 ## Welcome!
 Welcome to the engine source code!
 This is the code that is actually part of the engine and is used for making games.
-This has a few components, so this is a guide to help break them down.
+This comprises quite a few components, so this is a guide to help break them down.

 > [!WARNING]
 > As a note, the engine is currently undergoing heavy restructuring.
 Any directories with `OLD` in their names contain code that is now not in use and will eventually be deleted.